rackerlabs/design-system/_component_design/time-picker.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-8-md hxSpan-8-lg" %}

-### When to use
+## When to use

-Use the time picker if the list of times are sequential, such as 9 a.m., 10 a.m., 11 a.m., and so on.
+Use the time picker when the list of times is sequential, such as 9 a.m., 10 a.m., 11 a.m., and so on.

 Do not use the time picker if there are gaps between time options.
 For example, if 9 a.m., 12 p.m., and 3 p.m. are the options, use radio buttons.